prathams7447/Automated-model-ensemble-Technique-for-improved-Accuracy/README.md

 5. **Start the Flask API: Run the Flask API to serve the trained model for predictions**: python fraud_detection_api.py
+   The API will run on http://localhost:5000.

-6. **Start the Streamlit App**: streamlit run fraud_detection_streamlit_app.py
+6. **Start the Streamlit App**: streamlit run fraud_detection_streamlit_app.py Streamlit App will run on http://localhost:8501

 ## License